0xJ1NX/inventory-management-system/README.md

   <img src="./images/inv-manage-sys.png" alt="Inventory Management System logo" width="300" >
 </p>

-This is a simple inventory management system REST API, it allow managing Items, Customers, Orders, Suppliers, and supplies.
+This is a simple inventory management system REST API, that allow managing Items, Customers, Orders, Suppliers, and supplies.

 > NOTE: The API still under development and the documentation is not complete yet.